 The __SCOPE__ preprocessing macro denotes the unqualified name of the lowest named basic scope unit in which the macro is used.
 According to clause 5.2, basic scope units of TTCN-3 are module definitions part, module control part, component types, functions, altsteps, test cases, statement blocks, templates and user defined named types.
 Statement blocks have no name and therefore, a __SCOPE__ preprocessing macro used in a statement block refers to the next higher named basic scope unit.

-A ooleanessor or compiler shall replace all occurrences of __SCOPE__ with a charstring value which includes:
+A preprocessor or compiler shall replace all occurrences of __SCOPE__ with a charstring value which includes:

 the module name, if the lowest named scope unit is the module definitions part;